sussmanbu/ma4615-fa22-final-project-the_a_team/content/_index.md

 <!--cascade: -->
 featured_image: '/images/giphy.gif'
 ---
 Welcome!
-Come along and discover with us how we can tackle the food loss crisis around the globe with some data science!
+Come along with us and discover how we can tackle the food crisis around the globe using data science!